toafez/HowTo_Linux.SSH.Terminal/README_en.md

   8. After successfully logging in with your password, the public key was saved to the ~/.ssh/authorised_keys file on your remote server and the connection was closed.
 You are still in the console of your local Linux operating system.

-## To re-establish the SSH connection to your remote server...
+## To re-establish the SSH connection to your remote server
 1. You should now be able to log in to the remote server without having to enter a password.
 To check if this works, log in to the remote server again.

     `ssh -p [PORT] [USERNAME]@[IP-ADRESS]`